-The primary purpose of a green card medical exam is to ensure that a relative applicant seeking a green card has no health condition that could make him ineligible to receive a green card.
-This immigration physical exam is designed to protect the health of the United States population from epidemics or diseases through immigrants.
+The primary purpose of a green card medical exam is to ensure that a relative green card applicant has no health condition that could make him ineligible for a green card.
+This immigration physical exam is designed to protect the health of the U.S. population from epidemics or diseases through immigrants.

 The form required for an immigration physical exam is I-693.
-You can download this form online from the USCIS website, and it is essential to bring it with you to the doctor’s office.
+You can download it online from the USCIS website as it’s essential to bring it with you to the doctor’s office.

-Its cost varies from location to location and provider to provider, but many applicants have reported paying between 100 to 500 dollars.
+Its cost varies based on location and expertise of doctor, but many applicants have reported paying between 100 to 500 dollars.

-- The form must be filled out by typing all the required information and then submit it before your interview.
+- Fill out the Form (by typing all the required information) and submit it before your interview.

-- Always fill your paper with black and capital letters only.
+- Always fill your Form with black ink and capital letters only.

-- If you made any mistake on form I-693, take a new page, and it should be completed without errors.
+- If you made any mistake on Form I-693, take a new print and fill it without errors.

-You have to make an appointment with a USCIS authorized doctor or civil surgeon located in your nearby area, their charges for a medical exam, whether they are affordable or not, and their timings of availability.
+You have to make an appointment with a USCIS authorized doctor or civil surgeon located in your nearby area; identify their charges for a medical exam, whether they are affordable or not, and their timings of availability.

-Lastly, if you are giving an exam based on health insurance, you must ensure the civil surgeon or health physician will accept your health insurance.
+Lastly, if you are giving an exam based on health insurance, you must confirm from the civil surgeon or health physician whether they will accept your health insurance.

-Save your time by filing Form I-693 (along with the medical exam report and vaccination record) with Form I-485 (application to register permanent residence or adjust status).
-USCIS generally considered the validity of Form I-693 from the day when your Civil surgeon signs it to two years.
-Save your time by filling both I-693 and I-485 together to avoid unnecessary delays.
+Save your time by filing Form I-693 (along with the medical exam report and vaccination record) and Form I-485 (application to register permanent residence or adjust status) simultaneously to avoid unnecessary delays.
+USCIS generally considered the two years validity of Form I-693 from the day when your Civil surgeon signs it.

 Tips before physical exams:

-- Just relax and take a whole night’s sleep.
-It will help your nervous system and blood pressure to remain normal.
+- Stay relax and take a whole night’s sleep.
+It will help your nervous system and keep your blood pressure normal.

-- Drinking a large quantity of water being well hydrated will make it easier for a doctor to draw blood and urine samples.
+- Drink a large quantity of water (being well hydrated) that will help doctor to draw blood and urine samples easily.